-Did this financial product have a sustainable investment objective? x Yes □No ☐ It made sustainable investments with an environmental objective: NA : It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of% of sustainable investments: in economic activities that qualify as environmentally sustainable under the EU Taxonomy e With an environmental objective in economic activities that qualify as environmentally sustainable under EU Taxonomy. in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy y With an environmental objective in economic activities that do not qualify as environmentally sustainable under EU Taxonomy. ☐ With a social objective x It made sustainable investments with a social objective: 88% It promoted E/S characteristics, but did not make any sustainable investments
+Did this financial product have a sustainable investment objective? x Yes □No x It made sustainable investments with an environmental objective: 25% : It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it has a proportion of% of sustainable investments: in economic activities that qualify as environmentally sustainable under the EU Taxonomy With an environmental objective in economic activities that qualify as environmentally sustainable under EU Taxonomy. x in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy not qualify as environmentally sustainable under EU Taxonomy.
+With a social objective x It made sustainable investments with a social objective:71% It promoted E/S characteristics, but did not make any sustainable investments